MattCSmith/Project-365/README.md

 - ✅ Finished up milestones
 - ✅ Implemented some logs and tests to ensure milestones work, before releasing the feature.

+## Day 48
+#### **Project:** Leaderboard

+Done Today:

+The milestones feature contained a handful of bugs.
+Worked through a couple of them and refactored some code.
+Will again see how the tests go overnight with live data